 5 – Turks and Caicos

 The Turks and Caicos Islands are a popular family vacation destination, with warm crystal-clear turquoise water backing one of the world’s most beautiful beaches, snorkeling in reefs that are swimming distance from shore, and a plethora of family resorts with kid-friendly facilities.

 6 – British Virgin Islands

 Calm waters and pristine beaches attract travelers of all ages to the British Virgin Islands.
 While the destination can be pricey, families can save money by splashing around Smuggler’s Cove, a free beach known for its sea turtles and relaxing vibe.
-Visitors will also love exploring The Baths National Park on Virgin Gorda, a rugged natural attraction with breathtaking boulders, caves and beaches.
+Visitors will also love exploring The Baths National Park on Virgin Gorda, a rugged natural attraction with breathtaking boulders, caves, and beaches.

-The BVI is perfect for a family vacation becasue it’s packed with kid-friendly perks.
+The BVI is perfect for a family vacation because it’s packed with kid-friendly perks.
 At Wickhams Cay 1, kids can take a day to discover the wonders of natural pools and caves.
 And parents can not only relax, but enjoy dining out in style at any one of the 10 restaurants on Jost Van Dyke.

 7 – Martinique

 There are various free activities and attractions to participate in while on vacation in Martinique, which makes it a particularly good choice for travelers on a budget.

 Adventurous groups should explore the area surrounding Mount Pelée, the island’s active volcano.
 To save some additional funds, consider staying in a smaller hotel or a rental home.